nukethebees/nukethebees.github.io/_posts/2025-04-14-arena-allocators-parser.markdown

 ---

 I recently achieved a 12% performance increase in my compiler's parser using arena allocators.
-25% of the parser's runtime was spent calling `new`, often for small vectors.
+Profiling showed that 25% of the parser's runtime was spent calling `new`, often for very small allocations.

-My compiler uses `std::vector` to model expressions in a flattened form with pointers to sub-expressions replaced with indexes[^1].
+The compiler uses `std::vector` to model expressions as a flattened tree.
+Nodes point to children using vector indexes in place of pointers[^1].
 Expressions with dynamic extent (e.g. function calls) contain vectors of indexes.
-Building each call expression may result in 1-2 costly calls to `new` only to store a handful of bytes.
+Constructing each one may result in 1-2 calls to `new` to store a handful of bytes.
-The index vectors generally live for the duration of the program and thus could be served by a more simple allocator.
+Given that expressions generally live for the duration of the program, these allocations could be handled by a much simple allocator than `new`.

-My solution was to build an arena allocator to allocate a large amount of memory up front (e.g. 10,000 bytes) and then distribute it locally at much higher speeds.
+The solution was to build an arena allocator to allocate a large amount of memory up front (e.g. 10,000 bytes) and then distribute it locally at much higher speeds.

+The parsing benchmark consists of processing a 45,000 line file 300 times.
-The original benchmark had an average speed of 743,000 lines per second.
+Three consecutive runs resuled in a top average speed of 743,000 lines per second (lines/s).
-The benchmark was run three times in a row on a 45,000 line file.

 {% highlight txt %}
 300 iterations